Find out how to make a complaint about the regulators and how we investigate complaints.

 There is no need to allow one complaint to be concluded before you start another.
 However, the complaint about us must be about how we have carried out, or failed to carry out, our ‘relevant functions’ as defined in the Complaints Scheme.

 We recommend that you make your complaint to us as soon as you are aware of the issue.

 There are several ways you can contact us if you want to make a complaint.
 You can either:

 - complete an online complaints form

-- download a printable form (PDF) or send a letter to us at: Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN
+- download a printable form (PDF) or send a letter to us at: Complaints Department (Risk & Compliance Oversight Division), Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN

 Please use one of these methods to contact the Financial Conduct Authority in the first instance even if your complaint is against the PRA or the Bank of England.

 We want to make sure you can make a complaint and communicate with us effectively.
-If you need information in a different format, such as an audio recording, large print, or spoken rather than written communication please email us at [email protected] or call the Complaints Helpline on 020 7066 9870, and we will do our best to help.
+If you need information in a different format, such as an audio recording, large print, or spoken rather than written communication, then please let us know when you raise your complaint or call the complaints voicemail service on 020 7066 9870 and we will do our best to help.
 With your consent, we can also talk to your representative, such as a relative, friend or community advocate about your complaint.
 If you have contacted us before about a complaint or problem, please have your case reference number ready to give us.